 What Actually Works Best for Kansas City Homes

-If you spend enough time looking at kitchens online, it can feel like everyone has already decided the granite versus quartz debate.
+If you spend enough time looking at kitchens online, it can feel like everyone has already decided the granite vs quartz countertops debate.
 The truth is more grounded than that.
 Both materials are excellent.
-The better choice depends less on trends and more on how Kansas City homes are actually lived in.
+The better choice depends less on trends and more on how Kansas City homes are actually lived in and which kitchen countertops fit your routine.

 At Canaan Stone Works, we work with homeowners every day who walk in convinced they want one material and walk out realizing the other fits their lifestyle better.
 This post is meant to help you make that call with clarity, not pressure.